 Practice Good Grooming

-Regular grooming is important because they can develop more matting with less activity.
-Healthy nail length, hygienic body and surroundings are to be taken care of.
+Grooming is necessary regularly because they can develop more matting with less activity.
+Healthy nail length, as well as a clean body and surroundings, must be maintained.

 Keep Training Them

-Training your dog, irrespective of age, keeps them active and helps them work on their minds as well as bodies.
+And also training your dog, irrespective of age, keep them active and helps them work on their minds as well as bodies.

 Easy Commute Around the House

-Old age might create a tough time for senior dogs to walk on wood and tiles, so laying rugs and mats around the house will help them commute easily without any accidents.
+Senior dogs may find it difficult to walk on wood and tiles as they age, so laying rugs and mats around the house will help them commute easily and safely.

 Regular Vet Checkups

-It is important to schedule regular visits to the vet and create a game plan for your dog's senior years.
-Monitor your dog's actions and conduct routine check-ups.
+It is critical to schedule regular vet visits and develop a game plan for your dog's senior years.
+Monitor your dog's behavior and perform regular check-ups.

 Take Care of its Vision